Singapore Electric Vehicle Market Size and Share

 Recent Industry Developments

-• March 2025: Hyundai rolled out the locally built Ioniq 6 sedan and expanded mobile fast-charging partnerships with SP Mobility.
+• March 2025: Hyundai launched the Ioniq 6 sedan, produced locally, and broadened its mobile fast-charging collaborations with SP Mobility.

 • January 2025: Inchcape and ComfortDelGro signed an MOU to co-develop EV financing and infrastructure during the opening of BYD’s Commercial Mobility Hub.